pelgraine/Meck/README.md

 Enter select mode (Enter), select the contacts to remove (Enter to toggle, A to select all), then press **Backspace** to delete.
 You will be returned to the contacts list once the deletion is complete.

+**Exporting and importing contacts**

+In select mode, press **X** to export.
+If contacts are selected, only those contacts are exported; if none are selected, all contacts are exported.
+Contacts are saved as a JSON file to `/meshcore/` on the SD card with a timestamp in the filename.
+The JSON format is compatible with MeshCore companion apps — you can copy the file from the SD card and import it into the Android, iOS, or web companion app.

+Press **R** on the contacts list (outside select mode) to import contacts from a JSON file on the SD card.
+The most recent export file in `/meshcore/` is used automatically.

 **Contact limits:** All variants support up to 2,000 contacts (stored in PSRAM).

 ### Sending a Direct Message